Robbbo-T/GAIA-Platforms/GAIA-Platforms/Domains/AERO/CIVIL/README.md

 * Follow the GAIA Platforms' standard Git workflow: fork the repository, create a clear feature branch, and submit pull requests with comprehensive descriptions.
 * Engage actively through issue trackers and discussions to ensure alignment on technical standards, aviation regulations, and best practices.
 * For questions, detailed collaboration, or specific domain insights, contact the CIVIL domain maintainers or utilize the official GAIA Platforms communication channels outlined in the main README.

 ---

+*This README provides a high-level overview of the CIVIL domain.
+Please navigate to the relevant subdirectories for detailed project information and specifications.*

+---